chaosvolt/cdda-arcana-mod/README.md

 * *Cleansing Flame* items can be taken apart for *blood essence* using the tools of the __Sanguine Order__.

+## Stories Lost in Darkness: NPCs and Missions

+In addition to discovering items and other hints as to what happened in the margins of society, in the days prior to and just after the Cataclysm, the player can uncover remnants of these near-extinct factions here and there.
+Some may be willing to work together with you, while others may be only one more threat to deal with.

+In contact with the *Refugee Center*, a small holdout of the *Cleansing Flame* has established shelter in what was once a rural church.
+By seeking out the right people you can be led into contact with them, enabling missions to assist in their survival.
+And, perhaps, seeking out other allies along with getting a better understanding of what went on between these warring factions, along with a chance to finish unfinished business.

+In addition, though the *Keepers of The Oath* had been driven nearly to extinction, at least one final member of their faith remains.
+Having since given up hope, it may be possible to encourage them to guide you along a path that may help humanity's chances of surviving.
+At least, that's what their order believes.
+Whether there's any truth to it is something no survivor of the cataclysm itself will be around to see, given the long-term machinations of those __Beyond__...

 ## Monster Tweaks
 * A wide range of monsters have been edited to allow obtaining essence or blood essence.
 A few can also drop magic items.